How Laminar Thinks About Work

 1. Stages Tell You Where Things Are

-When you look at all your matters together, organized by stage, you get something you’ve never had before: an honest picture of where your entire caseload stands.
+“It’s in Conditions” gives you real information: searches are done, the deal is alive, and you’re working through conditions before closing.
+That’s infinitely more useful than “it’s open.”
+And when you see all your matters organized by stage, you get an honest picture of where your entire caseload stands.
 Not a list.
 A map.

 2. Scheduling Controls What You See